ben-razor/fluence-artwork/README.md

 ### Developers

-Developers are represented by networks are game like elements.
+Developers are represented by networks of 8bit/16bit game like elements.
 Can be configured with:

 * 8-bit Fluence logo
 * Aquafish character - Multiple colours